Canceled flights cause global chaos during the holiday season

 The week began with another wave of international flights being canceled for reasons related to the covid-19 pandemic and the advance of the omicron variant, causing an aerial chaos that disrupts the festive period for thousands of people.
 In some places, bad weather also played a role.

-More than 2.5 thousand flights were canceled this Monday (27/12), according to a survey by the website FlightAware.
+More than 2,500 flights were canceled this Monday (27), according to a survey by the website FlightAware.
 The largest number of cancellations involve flights to or from the US and China.

 In Brazil, the site identified 116 delays and 2 cancellations on Sunday (26), and 29 delays and 1 cancellation until early afternoon on Monday.